hamada-g/blue-lab/docs/lab-journal.md

 - Added the initial folder structure
 - Created the core documentation files
 - Wrote the project charter
+- Created the initial network inventory document

 ### Decisions Made
 - The project will start as a simple security monitoring lab
 - The first milestone will focus on one central monitoring platform and two endpoints
 - Documentation will be created from day one rather than added later
+- A dedicated network inventory document will be maintained before deployment begins

 ### Questions / Unknowns
 - What machine will host the lab?
 - What virtualization platform will be used?
 - What IP/network layout will the lab use?
 - Which monitoring platform will be deployed first?
+- Which systems will remain personal/home systems versus dedicated lab systems?

 ### Problems Encountered
 - None so far